nguyenphuminh/nguyenphuminh/README.md

 I do game dev in my free time with the bois btw.

-Interested in programming languages too, there was a time that I'm obsessed with languages, especially esolangs or unique ones.
+I'm Interested in programming languages too.
+There was a time that I'm obsessed with languages (especially esolangs or unique ones).
 Now I still like them, but not seriously addicted to them anymore lol.

 ## Skills 💪
 * Front-end web development.